 its interventions on adolescent girls’ empowerment, economic development

-and conflict mitigation.
 With the insurgency spilling over from the

 north-east of Nigeria and causing displacement of millions of

-Mercy Corps has decided to address the rising humanitarian
+individuals, Mercy Corps has decided to address the rising humanitarian

 needs among displaced households and vulnerable host communities by

-starting its humanitarian programs in July 2014.
+starting its humanitarian program in July 2014.

-from humanitarian donors including OFDA, FFP, and ECHO the humanitarian
+humanitarian donors including OFDA, FFP, and ECHO the humanitarian

 program has been focusing on food assistance, non-food items